 It should be stressed that what we are facing here is a dichotomy.
 On the one hand, the design of a successful widening is a very delicate task that is not only dependent on the considered abstract domain but also on the particular analysis or verification application and on the class of systems being analyzed or verified.
 A widening is successful for a class of problem instances to the extent it captures common growth patterns that do happen in practice in the class.
 Experimentations is all what is available today to evaluate the goodness of a widening with respect to its potential applications.
 On the other hand, the extreme specificity of the widening design problem must be contrasted with the complete generality of the finite powerset construction.
 The important contribution of this paper is constituted by three methodologies for the design of widening operators on any finite powerset domain.
 These methodologies make it very easy to ensure that the resulting operator is indeed a widening (a non-trivial problem, as witnessed by the fact that previous attempts at defining a widening on powersets of polyhedra have failed) while leaving enough latitude to the designer to attack the precision problem in a domain-dependent, problem-dependent way.
 As far as we know, this is the first time that the problem of deriving non-trivial, provably correct widening operators in a domain refinement is tackled successfully.
-In previous works, such as [10], the main focus was in the definition of extrapolation operators:1 the given examples finitely converge thanks to the adoption of ad-hoc operators and no general methodology is suggested that can turn these extrapolators into proper widenings.

 In this paper, we also present specializations of our widening methodologies to finite powersets of convex polyhedra.
 Not only is this included to help the reader gain a better intuition regarding the underlying approach but also to provide a definitely non-toy instance that is practically useful for applications such as data-flow analysis and model checking.
-Sets of polyhedra are implemented in Polylib [30,35] and its successor PolyLib [31], even though no widenings are provided.
-Sets of polyhedra, represented with Presburger formulas made available by the Omega library [29, 32], are used in the verifier described in [11]; there, an extrapolation operator (i.e., a widening without convergence guarantee) on sets of polyhedra is described.
-Another extrapolation operator is implemented in the automated verification tool described in [21], where sets of polyhedra are represented using the clp(q, r) constraint library [28].
+Sets of polyhedra are implemented in Polylib [26,30] and its successor PolyLib [27], even though no widenings are provided.
+Sets of polyhedra, represented with Presburger formulas made available by the Omega library [25,28], are used in the verifier described in [9]; there, an extrapolation operator (i.e., a widening without convergence guarantee) on sets of polyhedra is described.
+Another extrapolation operator is implemented in the automated verification tool described in [18], where sets of polyhedra are represented using the clp(q, r) constraint library [24].